-Amongst the myriad of exhibits overseen by this department, they cover the Paleolithic era, the migration period of the early Middle Ages and the Middle Ages generally and the Hungarian Conquest.
+Amongst the myriad of exhibits overseen by this department, they cover the Paleolithic era, the migration period of the early Middle Ages, the Middle Ages generally and the Hungarian Conquest.

 The Hungarian National Museum also houses an impressive Roman collection containing 65,000 artefacts including an incredibly large mosaic from Balácapuszta dating back to the third century – though they aren’t all on display at any one time.
-The Roman collection also includes Roman gravestones, sculptures, milestones and stautes of Roman gods
+The Roman collection also includes Roman gravestones, sculptures, milestones and statues of Roman gods.

 A particularly interesting aspect of the Hungarian National Museum is its Zalavár collection, made up of grave and cemetery finds, mostly from the ninth century.
 It also has almost 80,000 archaeological animal bones, some dating back to the Palaeolithic era.

 Hungarian National Museum today

 There is quite a lot to see, but themed audio guides are available to rent, offering a structured tour.
 An abridged audio guide can be downloaded from the Hungarian National Museum website whilst the full versions are available on site.

 Alternatively, you can either plan your route in advance or book a guided tour.
 Guided tours of the Hungarian National Museum are available in a variety of languages and themes but should be booked at least a week in advance.

 Getting to the Hungarian National Museum